<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=200498&amp;fmt=gif">

 • Have neuromuscular disorders, including those who have difficulty swallowing or clearing mucus secretions

-Most children will get RSV by the time they are two years old.
+For those that contract RSV, most will get it by the time they are two years old.
 And for many of those children, symptoms can be mild.
-But with cases on the rise, many parents are concerned for their families.
+However, with cases on the rise, parents are on high alert for their families.

 Older adults are at increased risk if they are: